 Amount of body necessary to be exposed to sun

-According to studies, at least 20% of the body’s surface should be exposed to UV-B radiation from the sun.
+Studies suggest that UV-B radiation from the sun should cover at least 20% of the body’s surface.
 Sunlight is one of the most controversial (e.g. skin damage, cancer) natural sources of vitamin D.

 Wearing white cotton transmits more UV-B to the body than black wool and allows for blood vitamin D concentrations to increase.
 Additionally, sunscreen could reduce the absorption of UV-B and consequently cause lower blood levels of this vitamin.
 For instance, sunscreen with a sun protection factor (SPF) of 8 can decrease vitamin D3 absorption by 95%, and SPF 15 can decrease it by 98%.